hasheddan/crossplane-offline/docs/WORKSHOP.md

 - `hasheddan/k8scr-distribution:latest`: this image is used to run a registry in the `kind` cluster that users can push `Configuration` image to.

-In addition we will pull (and later push) an image for the Crossplane package manger to use:
+In addition we will pull (and later push) an image for the Crossplane package manager to use:
 ```
 docker pull crossplane/provider-aws:v0.20.0
 ```